beginning of content

 How is AMD diagnosed?

-An optometrist or ophthalmologist will check your vision and examine the back of your eyes using a special instrument.
-You may need special tests such as an angiogram of your eyes or optical coherence tomography (OCT).
+An optometrist or ophthalmologist will check your vision.
+They will look at the back of your eyes using a special tool.
+You may need special tests including:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.